QMK: Repeat Key

 args are the keycode

 and mods that were active with the last pressed key.
-The function
+The meaning of the

-Another example, defining Shift + Tab as the reverse of Tab, and vice versa:
+Another example, defining Shift + Tab as the alternate of Tab, and vice versa:

 bool shifted = (mods & MOD_MASK_SHIFT); // Was Shift held?